boxden/The-Lobby/README.md

 - [x] Model `moneypallet_washerdryer.mdl` doesn't generate errors in the console [#5](https://github.com/boxden/The-Lobby/issues/5)
 - [x] Music stops when the radio receiver is destroyed [#3](https://github.com/boxden/The-Lobby/issues/3)
 - [x] Conflict materials with addon Half-Life 2 HD Enhancement Project [#16](https://github.com/boxden/The-Lobby/issues/16)
+- [x] Conflict of materials and models with all Steam Workshop addons
+- [ ] Street phone was ringing even when the receiver was hanging off
+- [ ] Street phone receiver had an off-center mass, causing it to jitter when hanging
+- [x] Monitor now turns off when the system unit is destroyed [#19](https://github.com/boxden/The-Lobby/issues/19)

 ### Removed